Dropbox

 Steps to Use the Dropbox Connector

-• Read: To retrieve files from Dropbox.
+• Read: Retrieve files from Dropbox folders.

 Properties

-1. If the 'Write' operation is selected, additional properties can be configured:
+If the 'Write' operation is selected, additional properties can be configured:

 • If File Name Exists: Choose the action to take if the file name already exists in the target folder (Skip, Override).